gdsec-test/security-detections-framework/configs/Security_detections_Framework.md

   in [Past Members](#past-members) (if they so choose)
 * Failure to participate in six consecutive votes will result in a vote to remove the individual from the Governance Committee
-* Team members can be removed by supermajority vote on the team mailing list.
+* Team members can be removed by any Governance Comittee Member
-  * For this vote, the member in question is not eligible to vote and does not count towards the quorum.
-  * Any removal vote can cover only one single person.
 * Upon death of a member, they leave the team automatically

 In case a member leaves, the [offboarding](#offboarding) procedure is applied.